DWTechs/Passken-express.js/README.md

 - node: 16

 This is the oldest targeted versions.
-The library should work properly on older versions of Node.js but we do not support it officially.
+The library may work properly on older versions of Node.js but we do not support it officially.

 ## Installation